wso2/docs-apk/en/docs/setup/deploy-in-openshift.md

 ## Deploy in OpenShift

-APK supports OpenShift, which is a Kubernetes distribution with additional features and functionalities provided by Red Hat.
+Kubernetes Gateway supports OpenShift, which is a Kubernetes distribution with additional features and functionalities provided by Red Hat.
 The deployment process in OpenShift is similar to Kubernetes, with a few adjustments.
-Below are the steps to deploy APK in an OpenShift cluster.
+Below are the steps to deploy Kubernetes Gateway in an OpenShift cluster.

 ### Prerequisites
 * Access to an OpenShift cluster.